Immunovant (NASDAQ:IMVT) Releases Quarterly Earnings Results, Misses Estimates By $0.05 EPS

-Immunovant (NASDAQ:IMVT – Get Rating) announced its earnings results on Monday.
+Immunovant (NASDAQ:IMVT – Get Rating) announced its quarterly earnings data on Monday.
 The company reported ($0.46) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.41) by ($0.05), Briefing.com reports.

 Immunovant Stock Performance